TinkerTools/tinker/doc/sphinx/tinker/text/keywords.rst

 NOARCHIVE
    Causes Tinker molecular dynamics-based programs to write trajectory frames directly to "cycle" files with a sequentially numbered file extension.
 The default in the absence of this keyword is to implement the ARCHIVE behavior and write a single plain-text trajectory archive file with the .arc format.

+.. index:: NOCOORD
+.. _KEY-NOCOORD:

+NOCOORD
+   Suppresses the saving of coordinate trajectory frames during molecular dynamics calculations.
+Other requested output, including restart data, velocities, forces and dipoles, is unaffected.
+By default in the absence of the NOCOORD keyword coordinate trajectory frames are saved.

+.. index:: NODYN
+.. _KEY-NODYN:

+NODYN
+   Suppresses periodic updates of the dynamics restart file with the extension ".dyn" during a molecular dynamics calculation.
+A final restart file is written when the calculation finishes.
+By default in the absence of the NODYN keyword the restart file is updated at each trajectory save interval.

 .. index:: NONBONDTERM
 .. _KEY-NONBONDTERM: